it32bit/HA_CTRL/README.md

 | Regulator Output          | Scale1 mode  | Max performance power scale      |
 | Flash Latency             | 5 WS         | Flash wait states for 168 MHz    |

-## Project Status

-The board is currently in its initial state.
-At this stage, only basic LED blinking functionality has been implemented.
-No control logic or peripheral interaction is in place yet.

 ## Goals

 - Develop a robust and modular control application